-In Year 1 children will complete the Phonics Screening Check and have the opportunity to resit in Year 2 if they do not reach the expected standard in Year 1.
-In Year 4 children will be expected to take the 'Multiplication Tables Check'.
+In year 1 children will complete the Phonics Check and have the opportunity to resit in Year 2 if required.
+In year 4 children will be expected to take the 'Tables Check'

-At the end of Key Stage 2 (Year 6), all children will be assessed against national standards through the Standard Assessment Tests (SATs) and teacher assessments.
+At the end of KS1 (Year 2) and at the end of Key Stage 2 (year 6), all children will be assessed against national standards through the Standard Assessment Tests (SATs) and teacher assessments.
 These assessments will be used to judge pupils' attainments in Reading, Writing, Spelling, Punctuation and Grammar, Mathematics and Science.